edgedb/edgedb/docs/internals/dev.rst

       $ cd ../edgedb
       $ pip install -v -e .

+   In addition to compiling EdgeDB and all dependencies, this will also install ``edb`` and ``edgedb`` command line tools into the current Python virtual environment.

 #.
 Run tests:

    .. code-block:: bash

       $ edb test

+The new virtual environment is now ready for development and can now be activated at any time.

 Running Tests
 =============

-To run all EdgeDB tests simply use the ``edb test`` command without arguments.
+To run all EdgeDB tests simply use the ``$ edb test`` command without arguments.

 The command also supports running a few selected tests.
 To run all